HellsJanitor/28-Alphas-Later/README.md

 Traders are still protected, but they open from dawn 'til dusk.
 No more waiting for 6 am anymore.

-Traders and vending machines are MUCH more expensive to buy from, and will buy from you at a much lower price.
+Traders and vending machines are MUCH more expensive to buy from and will buy from you at a much lower price.

-Crafting is 25% more expensive, and loot, harvesting and scrapping quantities are much lower.
+Crafting is 25% more expensive, and loot, harvesting, and scrapping quantities are much lower.

 XP required to level increased by 25%.
 Dismember chance lowered to 1% per attribute level, max at 10%.